Bowel resection: Adhesions and post-op SBO/BO

-Short Bowel Syndrome
+Short bowel syndrome

 When large amounts of small bowel are resected it can cause short bowel syndrome.
 Short bowel syndrome is a failure of absorption of nutrients due to resection of portions of the small bowel.
 It can be limited to a single nutrient or it can be total malabsorption.
 If the distal ileum is resected it commonly causes a mild form of short bowel syndrome with deficiency of only vitamin B12.
 When the entire small bowel is resected it can cause chronic complications.

 The acute form lasts up to one month following bowel resection.
 Symptoms include diarrhea, malabsorption, and metabolic derangements.
 This is treated primarily by IV fluids and electrolyte replacement.
 Acute short bowel syndrome is followed by the adaptation phase which can last up to two years.
 During this time the small bowel slows movement of bowel contents to allow for more absorption.
 About half of all patients with short bowel syndrome progress to chronic disease.
 Chronic short bowel syndrome may require total parenteral nutrition and chronic central line use.
 These may cause complications such as bacteremia and sepsis.
 Other complications of short bowel syndrome are chronic diarrhea or high output from the ostomy site, intestinal failure associated liver disease, and electrolyte level abnormalities.

 Short bowel syndrome is rare and usually follows extensive ischemic bowel caused by internal hernias, volvulus, or mesenteric ischemia where the remaining small bowel is under 200 cm long.